“Cooked this tonight. Reminded me of Japanese meals in better times!”

 Serve the pork with shredded cabbage and the charred shishito peppers.
 Pour the leftover sauce generously over each serving.

-I recommend serving this dish with a small bowl of rice.
+I recommend serving this dish with a bowl of cooked rice.
+If you’re interested in learning how to cook Japanese rice, check out my post.

 Storage summary